CAUSING HARM IN YOUR RELATIONSHIPS WITH DOMESTIC VIOLENCE OR ABUSE?

 “I’ve been arrested and charged with domestic violence.”

-“My girlfriend said I’m an abusive man and she left.”
+“My partner said I’m abusive and left.”

 How do I change?